Veritone Launches Veritone Data Marketplace, Expanding Ethical Access to AI-Ready Data. Learn more

 Needless to say, it’s essential to establish ethical and legal frameworks to regulate AI usage and protect privacy rights.
 This includes developing legislative measures and guidelines to ensure transparency, accountability, and oversight of AI-based systems.

-Additionally, implementing best practices such as data anonymization and security measures can mitigate the risks associated with AI.
+Additionally, implementing best practices such as data anonymization,security measures, and having human-in-the-loop processes can mitigate the risks associated with AI.
 Overall, ensuring privacy is a crucial component of police reform and promoting public trust in law enforcement and justice agencies.

 The role of AI in police reform and missing person cases